-- Credit support: Reserve fund fully funded upfront equal to 20.0% of the notes to cover potential shortfall in interest and principal. - " Hedging arrangements/excess margin: An interest rate swap provided by Banco Santander is in place, swapping the interest on the assets to the interest on the notes.
-An excess spread margin of 0.80% is also provided by the swap.
+- " Credit support: Reserve fund fully funded upfront equal to 20.0% of the notes to cover potential shortfall in interest and principal.
+The reserve fund will be funded through the issuance of the Class C notes. - " Sequential amortisation on the notes. - " Hedging arrangements/excess margin: An interest rate swap provided by Banco Santander is in place, swapping the interest on the assets to the interest on the notes.
+An excess spread margin of 0.65% is also provided by the swap.